georgkrylov/GPUGA/Readme.txt

 Compilation instructions
-Create new cuda eclipse project, copy src files there link cublas, set compute_capability >=3.5 and build it.
+Import as eclipse project or create new cuda eclipse project, copy src files there, link cublas, set compute_capability >=3.5 and build it.

 Execution instructions:
 Make sure parameters of algorithm (contained in the parameters.h) are matching